Small habits that may be killing your career

 This is most commonly referred to as 'Blue ticks' in Kenya.
 It is a reference to the WhatsApp feature that shows that one has read your message.
 This all boils down to poor communication.
 Be it responding to emails or work-related phone calls, this habit can kill your career.
 In any team environment, communication should not be compromised.
 The importance of your response is important now more than ever with more people working remotely.
-You just confirming receipt of an email plays a key role in knowing how reliable you are.
+Just confirming receipt of an email plays a key role in knowing how reliable you are.

 5. Lack of Social Skills

 I recently came across a Tweet that said, 'Reading the room is one of the most undervalued skills.'
 Making inappropriate jokes, looking at your phone while someone is talking to you, fidgeting constantly, the list is long.
 These are some of the habits that you might catch yourself doing even unaware.
 After all, a study in the USA showed that we look at our phones after 12 minutes on average.
 However, you need to control such habits by practicing or by putting in place measures that will ensure that you will not keep doing them.
-Using tools such as a stress ball to control fidgeting and applications on your phone control and monitor screen time have been known help.
+Using tools such as a stress ball to control fidgeting and applications on your phone to control and monitor screen time have been known to help.

-Keeping in touch with current affairs by watching the news and being conscious of what is happening around you will also go a long way in reducing the inappropriate jokes as well.
+Keeping in touch with current affairs by watching the news and being conscious of what is happening around you will also go a long way in reducing inappropriate jokes as well.